"Foods are like Puzzles to the Stomach"

 Food has to be absorbed for it to work its magic

-It can be easy to fall into the belief that by simply eating the most nutritious foods in the world.
-But realize this, if the body does not get absorbed in the stomach then what is the point?
+It can be easy to fall into the belief that by simply eating the most nutritious foods in the world one can become healthy.
+But realize this, if the body cannot absorb it in the first place, then it will simply go to waste.
 For instance, dead wood could be the most nutritious food for the white ant but to us we would not be able to digest it and assimilate it for use.
 For instance, milk could be nutritious to someone who could digest it, but not necessarily for a lactose-intolerant person.
 A piece of bread could be nutritious for one person, but someone with celiac disease would react to it negatively and so forth.

 Naturally, the body can easily solve the puzzle if the food is natural because natural foods are the ones that the stomach will find the easiest to understand, i.e. a piece of Banana, an apple, an orange.

-These foods are familiar to the body because they are all from Mother Earth and poetically we are all from the same place from which all things have originated from.
-Poetically speaking, one can see the Sea as the water in the body, the Fire as the heat in the body, the Soil as the Skin of the Body, the Air which is the breath of the body and so forth.
+These foods are familiar to the body because they are all from Mother Earth which is the same place from which all things have originated from.
+Poetically speaking, one can see the Sea as the water in the body, the Fire as the heat in the body, the Earth as the Skin of the Body, the Air which is the breath and life of the body and so forth.

 Thus digesting raw fruits and vegetables will be a more straight forward process than digesting processed food, because eating these type of foods is natural to the body.

 However, the more the food becomes processed the more layers there will be to that puzzle for the body to understand and solve.

 Processed foods here is defined as food that do not occur naturally in nature, i.e. food that is chemically altered, cooked, or mixed with other things.